Ozzy878/Coursera_Capstone/Battle of the Neighborhoods/CapstoneProject_Problem_Overview.md

 age, income</li>
 <li name="2ee1" class="graf graf--li graf-after--li">Number of tourist attractions in the neighborhood
 and/or nearby</li>
-<li name="6356" class="graf graf--li graf-after--li">Number of existing restaurants in the neighborhood
+<li name="6356" class="graf graf--li graf-after--li">Number of existing bars in the neighborhood
 and/or nearby</li>
 <li name="7a32" class="graf graf--li graf-after--li">Total traffic in the different neighborhoods (more populated
 the better)</li>